 - Check out Jay's recent blog post at CNN.com - Seeking the truth about Jesus.

-- COMING SOON: Jesus: The Human Face of God (Amazon, Houghton Mifflin)
+- NEW RELEASE: Jesus: The Human Face of God (Amazon, Houghton Mifflin)

 - COMING SOON: Conversations with Jay Parini, edited by Michael Lackey (University of Mississippi Press)